permutationlock/aven-cfmt/README.md

 then the formatter will error and report the offending line in the original source file.

-The formatter does not perform any semantic analysis, and it's error messages will pale in comparison to any real C compiler.
-The reports are primarily for debugging cases where a valid C source file doesn't fit within the restrictive flavor of C that `aven-cfmt` can parse.

 ## Building

 Ensure that you have pulled the `libaven` submodule dependency.